nikolaydubina/go-binsize-treemap/README.md

 In 2022, few seconds of cat videos or even a single image is tens of MBs.
 Transferring them over network is not a big deal either.
 So, probably, you should not worry too much about it.
-However, this tool can still be useful if you are studying compiler (e.g. interfaces, types, linking) Similarly, you can investigate what 3rd party dependencies are getting included in binary, which take large size, or embedded data.
+However, this tool can still be useful if you are studying compiler (e.g. interfaces, types, linking).
+Similarly, you can investigate what 3rd party dependencies are getting included in binary, which take large size, or embedded data.
 Next, you may use this when you doing `cgo` and want to see how much of C vs Go is included.
 Finally, I build this in spare time as another usecase for treemap tooling I built before.